-You will receive a notification if a guest types a message, even if you have the Live Chat panel closed or the Rendezvous Dashboard is not in focus.
+You receive a notification when a guest types a message, even if you have the Live Chat panel closed or if the Rendezvous Dashboard is not in focus.

 Host and guests can type into the message window to communicate.
-This chat panel will not be seen on the live broadcast, so you can type private messages you might not want to say over the live stream.
+Wirecast doesn't display this chat panel on the live broadcast, so you can type private messages.

-Each quest's name will appear above any messages they send.
-If you have several guests, each guest will have a different color assigned to their chat bubble windows, for easy identification.
+Guests' names appear above messages they send.
+If you have several guests, each has a chat bubble window with a unique color, for easy identification.

-You, as the host, can select Clear Chat in the top right corner of your Live Chat panel, at any time, and all the messages will be cleared from your, and your guests', Live Chat panel.
+As the host, you can select Clear Chat at the top right corner of your Live Chat panel.
+This clears all the messages from the Live Chat panels of you and the guests.

-Your guests connecting through a browser, like Chrome, will also see a Live Chat panel in their browser.

-They can close their Live Chat panel by clicking on the X in the top of their panel.
+Guests connecting through a browser see the Live Chat panel.
+They can close their Live Chat panels by clicking on the X in the top of the panel.

-If a message arrives for a guest when they have their Chat panel closed, they will get a green dot on the chat icon, which they can press to re-open their chat panel.
+If a message arrives for guests with the Live Chat panel closed, Rendezvous displays a green dot on the chat icon.
+Guests click this to open the chat panel.

-If a guest disconnects and reconnects to the same session, they will still be able to see the chat history (as long as you selected to enable chat history).
+If guests disconnect and reconnect to the same session, they still see the chat history, if chat history is enabled.